Argumentative Essay Outline: 4 Types & Examples Explained

 V. Bring Both Sides Together (Compromise)

-Reasonable Aspects: Discuss the strengths from each argument that can be integrated.
+Reasonable Aspects: Show which strengths from each side can be combined.

 Example: "Investing in worker retraining programs for those transitioning from fossil fuel jobs can retain economic stability."

-Proposed Compromise: Suggest a solution that merges the beneficial elements of both viewpoints.
+Proposed Compromise: Suggest a practical solution that uses the strongest parts of both views.

 Example: "Developing a phased approach that balances renewable implementation with economic transition strategies."